Knowledge & insights

 A number of existing state laws, and much of the proposed legislation pertaining to workplace marijuana testing, refers to “impairment” to help bolster the claim that drug testing, as it stands currently, is unfair because it cannot prove that an individual is actually impaired.

-Employers should avoid using the words “impair” or “impairment” in their company drug testing policy and instead prohibit employers from being at work while “under the influence.”
+Second, employers should avoid using the words “impair” or “impairment” in their company drug testing policy and instead prohibit employers from being at work while “under the influence.”
 A positive drug test result can be included among the various ways in which someone can be considered under the influence.
 Employers should consult state laws carefully to determine what is permitted in their policy.

 To recap, employers should do the following: